-- Public Art design (\$5,000 maximum): The funding must be used to conduct a process to select an artist and to engage the artist with the community in the development of the design of artwork.
-At the end of the grant period, the grantee should have a final design that includes a budget, drawings or models, and details about specific materials.
-It should also include a timeline and information on fabrication, installation, site preparations, and maintenance requirements for the proposed artwork. - Public Art implementation (\$15,000 maximum): Grant funds may be used to support an artist in the fabrication and installation of public art for a previously designed project. - Combination Grants (\$15,000 maximum): Grant funds may be used to support both a design process (as outlined above) and the fabrication and installation of public art.
+- Public Art Design (\$5,000 maximum): Grant funds may be used to conduct a process to select an artist(s) or to work with an already identified artist for your public art project.
+The grant should support the artist(s) fees to design the artwork and to engage the community.
+At the end of the grant period, the grantee will submit a final report that includes a final design with a budget, drawings or models, and details about specific materials.
+It should also include a timeline and information on fundraising, fabrication, installation, site preparations, and maintenance requirements for the proposed artwork.
+Final designs may then be used by the community to raise the necessary funds to compensate the artist(s) for fabrication and installation of the designed artwork.
+This could include future Animating Infrastructure implementation grants, crowdfunding opportunities, and/or other funding sources.
+(Successful completion of a final design grant does not guarantee that the project will be funded through a future Animating Infrastructure grant.) - Public Art Implementation (\$15,000 maximum): Grant funds may be used to support an artist in the fabrication and installation of public art for a previously designed project.